Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 ...And they were already through the Array, out of his reach forever.

 *That* was deeply suspicious.
 In fact, it set alarm bells ringing in Gabe’s head.
 So he’d gone over the surveillance footage again… and found something *very* interesting indeed.
-At exactly the perfect time of night, a very familiar little juggernaut of a man was caught on CCTV, jogging past---or possibly *out* of---the Statler Hotel.
+At exactly the perfect time of night, a very familiar little juggernaut of a man was caught on CCTV, jogging past - or possibly *out* of - the Statler Hotel.

 That was odd.
 Gabe *knew* Hoeff.
 They were good friends in fact, and the two had set off on a hilarious adventure to learn how to play golf very, very badly.
 Hoeff was a morning person, not a nightowl.
 He always did his runs at the buttcrack of dawn.